Our Commitment to Diversity

 Riddell Williams has a strong, formal mentoring program, which matches appropriate mentors to all associates to help them achieve their professional development goals.
 In addition, the firm regularly conducts training programs on a wide variety of issues.

-As part of its continuing commitment to promote diversity in the legal profession, Riddell Williams' Diversity Committee held an interview skills workshop at the University of Washington School of Law on May 5, 2011.
+As part of its continuing commitment to promote diversity in the legal profession, Riddell Williams' Diversity Committee held an interview skills workshop at the University of Washington School of Law in May 2011.
 Recognizing that interview skills can be learned and refined, ultimately increasing the chance of diverse law students receiving job offers, Riddell Williams attorneys and its Human Resources & Recruiting Coordinator offered practical advice on what legal employers are looking for, how interviews are conducted, how to prepare for an interview, and do's and don'ts during an interview.
 In follow-up to the workshop, Riddell Williams invited participating students to schedule a mock interview to be held at the firm in preparation for the Northwest Minority Job Fair in August and OCI in the fall.